roberto-naharro/learn-react-flow/README.md

    - Refactored and unified style imports for all components, moving shared styles to `src/styles/`.
    - Updated and added tests for style modules and the new map view.
    - Ensured all navigation and state management works between the diagram and map views.

+### Refactoring and Cleanup

+During the implementation, of the other exercises, I have done a lot of testing and research about how to use React Flow and deck.gl together.
+The code end up being a bit messy, so I took the opportunity to refactor and clean up the codebase.
+The main changes include:

+1. **Domain-Driven Folder Structure**
+   - Reorganized the `src/` directory by business domains: `flow`, `layer-manager`, and `map-viewer`.
+   - Grouped all related components, hooks, context, types, and styles within each domain folder.
+   - Extracted truly reusable code (components, hooks, utilities, styles) into a `shared/` directory.
+   - Placed application-level infrastructure (such as the router) in a dedicated `router/` folder, separate from both domain and shared code.

+2. **Node Domain Organization**
+   - Moved all node-related logic (custom node components, palette, type guards, and styles) under `domain/flow/nodes/` to reflect their tight coupling with the flow domain.

 ## License